amaranth-lang/amaranth/docs/guide.rst

 Clock domains
 =============

-A new synchronous :ref:`control domain <lang-domains>`, which is more often called a *clock domain*, can be defined in a design by creating a :class:`ClockDomain` object and adding it to the :pc:`m.domains` collection:
+A new synchronous :ref:`control domain <lang-domains>`, which is more often called a *clock domain*, can be defined in a design by creating a :class:`ClockDomain` object and adding it to the :py:`m.domains` collection:

 .. testcode::